How to Start an LLC in Idaho

 This is the address where you’ll receive regular mail.
 This can be a P.O.
 Box if you wish.

-Your LLC’s organizer is the person who is singing and submitting the Certificate of Organization.
-This doesn’t even have to be someone within your LLC.
+Your LLC’s organizer is the person who is signing and submitting the Certificate of Organization.
+This doesn’t have to be someone within your LLC.
 However, your organizer’s information will become public record.
-If you hire Northwest, we’ll be your organizer and list our information here.
+If you hire Northwest to form your business, we’ll be your organizer and list our information here.

 The information you list here is how the Secretary of State’s office will reach you if there’s a problem with your filing.
 This doesn’t have to be the contact information of anyone in your LLC.